You’ll be able to download a copy of the 2023 Solos Program by clicking on the above cover picture during the event.

 If you have questions concerning the NSW Solos & Party Championships, don’t hesitate to contact our Contest Coordinator by email or send us an inquiry using the contact form below.

-Event Schedule and Time Limits
+Event Listing and Time Limits

 Here is the 2023 Solos & Party Event Listing with time limits a registered member can enter.
 All events for 2023 are own choice.